precice/precice.github.io/pages/community/precice-workshop-2024.md

 ### User introductions

-The official welcome to the workshop on Wednesday 25 will be followed by a round of introductions, so that everyone knows who to talk to during the workshop.
+The official welcome to the workshop on Wednesday, September 25.
+It will be followed by a round of introductions, so that everyone knows who to talk to during the workshop.
 [Submit](https://ipvs.informatik.uni-stuttgart.de/cloud/s/JWJ4toJF2qCScYL) one PDF slide (16:9, with name `surname-firstname.pdf`) with your name and some key details/pictures about your research till September 23, as we need to prepare a single slideshow.

 ### World Café